-FAUST RULE 4: You should maintain your translation memory!October 9th, 2020 by Christian Faust - Posted in English
+FAUST RULE 4: You should maintain your translation memory!March 15th, 2021 by Christian Faust - Posted in English

 Translation Memories (TM) have been at the heart of all translation applications since the very beginning of Computer Assisted Translation (CAT).
 Basically, this is a database that stores sentences alongside their corresponding translations for later reuse.
 This saves time and money, because nothing needs to be translated twice.